 ISIL is the restructured al Qaeda branch of Iraq, but its spread into Syria is opposed by al Qaeda's central leadership, which has recognized the Nusra Front instead.

 Adnani said fellow Islamists from the Sunni Muslim sect had been dragged into a conspiracy against it.

 "Those who are from battalions raising the flags of Islam, who tricked you?
 Who implicated you and made you sign to fight against the mujahideen (holy warriors)?"

 "PLUCK THE HEADS"

-In Adnani's audio message, he also told ISIL fighters to "pluck the heads" of any leaders of the Syrian National Coalition - the internationally recognized opposition - or rebel groups tied to them.
+In Adnani's audio message, he also told ISIL fighters to "pluck the heads" of any National Coalition leaders or rebel groups tied to them.

 "Kill them wherever you find them and without dignity," he said.
 "They launched this war against us and started it ...
 Therefore anyone who is a member of this entity is a legitimate target for us wherever he may be, unless he declares his innocence from this sect in public and renounces his fight against the mujahideen."

 It was impossible to verify the authenticity of the statement, but it was widely cited on Islamist social networks on the Internet.